-To report a crime contact UCCS Police at (719) 255-3111, or 3111 (from a campus phone), or use the emergency call boxes located in parking lots and some buildings, or report in person to the police located in Gateway Hall, attached to the Gateway Parking Garage.
+To report a crime contact UCCS Police at (719) 255-3111, or 3111 (from a campus phone), or report in person to the police located in Gateway Hall, attached to the Gateway Parking Garage.

 UCCS encourages anyone who is the victim or witness to any crime to accurately and promptly report the incident to UCCS Police, even when the victim of a crime elects not to or is unable to make such a report.
 Reporting a crime provides accurate and complete statistical reports and aids in providing timely warning notices to the community, when appropriate.
 Faculty, staff, and students who are considered to be Campus Security Authorities are required to forward any report of a crime on campus to the UCCS Police for further investigation.
 Reporting an incident to a campus CSA also assists UCCS Police in capturing statistics when the victim of a crime elects or is unable to make a report.
 Incidents reported to UCCS Police that fall into one of the required reporting classifications will be disclosed as a statistic in this annual publication.
 All student organizations leasing or are in control of off-campus space must report to the university sponsor any criminal activity that occurs off campus.
 A copy of those reports involving criminal activity must be filed with the UCCS Police for inclusion in the Annual Safety and Security Report.